-In November 2019, the Compensation and Talent Committee approved the following Peer Companies for use in making compensation decisions in 2020:
+In November 2020, the Compensation and Talent Committee approved the following Peer Companies for use in making compensation decisions in 2021:

-Acceleron Pharma Inc. Denali Therapeutics Inc. Aimmune Therapeutics, Inc. Esperion Therapeutics, Inc. Ardelyx, Inc. Geron Corporation ArQule, Inc. Karyopharm Therapeutics, Inc. Atara Biotherapeutics, Inc. Myokardia, Inc. Audentes Therapeutics, Inc. Omeros Corporation BioCryst Pharmaceuticals, Inc. Prothena Corporation Public Limited Company Cara Therapeutics, Inc. Rigel Pharmaceuticals, Inc. ChemoCentryx, Inc. Sangamo Therapeutics, Inc. CytomX Therapeutics, Inc. Voyager Therapeutics, Inc.
+Acceleron Pharma, Inc. Geron, Inc. Ardelyx, Inc. Intra-Cellular Therapies, Inc. Atara Biotherapeutics, Inc. Iovance Biotherapeutics, Inc. BioCryst Pharmaceuticals, Inc. Karyopharm Therapeutics, Inc. Cara Therapeutics, Inc. NGM Biopharmaceuticals, Inc. ChemoCentryx, Inc. • Omeros, Inc. Deciphera Pharmaceuticals, Inc. Rigel Pharmaceuticals, Inc. Denali Therapeutics, Inc. Revance Therapeutics, Inc. Dicerna Pharmaceuticals, Inc. Sangamo Therapeutics, Inc. • Epizyme, Inc. Sorrento Therapeutics, Inc. Esperion Therapeutics, Inc. Theravance Biopharma, Inc. • FibroGen, Inc. Voyager Therapeutics, Inc. Global Blood Therapeutics, Inc.

-At the time of the determination, these companies each had a market capitalization generally between \$250 million and \$2.0 billion, had an employee head count generally between 50 and 300 and were generally at a comparable stage to us in the development of their lead drug candidate.
-The Compensation and Talent Committee determined that the foregoing selection criteria were appropriate for selecting the Peer Companies for 2020 because at such time, we were a late-stage biopharmaceutical company with a market capitalization of approximately \$691 million and 156 employees, which placed us within the range of the Peer Companies.
+At the time of the determination, these companies each had a market capitalization generally between \$500 million and \$5.0 billion, had an employee head count generally less than 500 and were generally at a comparable stage to us in the development of their lead drug candidate.
+The Compensation and Talent Committee determined that the foregoing selection criteria were appropriate for selecting the Peer Companies for 2021 because at such time, we were a late-stage biopharmaceutical company with a market capitalization of approximately \$1.5 billion and less than 500 employees, which placed us within the range of the Peer Companies.

-An prepared an analysis of the compensation practices of the Peer Companies as reported in their proxy statements and offered additional analysis based on the compensation practices of a comparable group of life science companies (a subset of what is included in the broader Radford Global Life Sciences Survey).
+Aon prepared an analysis of the compensation practices of the Peer Companies as reported in their proxy statements and offered additional analysis based on the compensation practices of a comparable group of life science companies (a subset of what is included in the broader Radford Global Life Sciences Survey).

-The Compensation and Talent Committee reviewed the cash and equity components from these analyses in setting a total compensation package for each executive officer as well as reviewing each executive officer's past and anticipated contributions to the Company, current compensation package, compensation market trends for competitive positions, retention risks and overall performance.
-The Compensation and Talent Committee believes that considering this benchmark information to be important in compensation-related decisions and uses it as a reference point in formulating decisions.
-Other factors, such as economic conditions and internal pay equity may play an important role with respect to the compensation offered to an executive in any given year.
+The Compensation and Talent Committee reviewed the cash and equity components from these analyses in setting a total compensation package for each executive officer as well as reviewing each executive officer's past and anticipated contributions to the Company, current compensation package, compensation market trends for competitive positions, overall performance and retention risks.
+The Compensation and Talent Committee believes considering this benchmark information to be important in compensation-related decisions and uses it as a reference point in formulating decisions.
+Other factors, such as economic conditions and internal pay equity may play a role with respect to the compensation offered to an executive in any given year.